What’s in a name?

 So after 90 years of Combined Services history a chapter was closed and a new one begun as the UK Armed Forces Rugby Union set about continuing the proud traditions of Service Rugby – after all what’s in a name?
 It is also perhaps fitting that the first match by a team, sporting the UKAF name will be at one of the World’s iconic grounds but one that is very much adapted to the modern game.
 Women’s rugby is one of the fastest growing sports in the World and the Women’s XV will write the first chapter in UKAFRU’s history when they play Cardiff Blues Ladies, on the 4G pitch, at Cardiff Arms Park.

 There has, in recent years, been much debate about what constituted a Combined Service capped game.
 The Combined Services minutes are silent on the matter and the only reference to a capped game we have been able to locate is in private correspondence.
 Combined Services undertook a number of warm up games prior to match against the touring Australians, New Zealanders and South Africans.
 They also often played a match before their annual encounter with the French.
 It is clear that for most of their history successive Combined Service selection committee have had a policy of always picking the best team for the match they were preparing for.
 So players would not be considered for a CS warm up match if they were not available for the subsequent ‘test’ against the touring team or the FAF.
-The issue is further confused with, for example, the tour to the States where the team played in a competition at Boston – were these caps games.
+The issue is further confused with, for example, the tour to the States where the team played in a competition at Boston – were these ‘capped’ games.
 Recently the Combined Services played Crawshay’s Welsh as the Remembrance Day match.
 The two teams had previously met at Crickhowell as the CS prepared to play the French Armed Forces.
-Was one a capped game and the other not?
+Was one a ‘capped’ game and the other not?

 The only evidence currently found that does give some form of status to the match is the wearing of Combined Services stockings and ties.
 The CS sock of navy blue with a sky blue and red turnover was evidently the official symbol that you were a Combined Services player.
-This is high lighted in the Combined Services minutes of 4 Mar 1949 when the CS Committee wiere discussing their plans to play a new match against the ‘Champion County’; i.e.e the winners of the RFU’s County Championship.
+This is highlighted in the Combined Services minutes of 4 Mar 1949 when the CS Committee wiere discussing their plans to play a new match against the ‘Champion County’; i.e. the winners of the RFU’s County Championship.
 As the minutes recount:

 “It was agreed that stockings be awarded to players who take part in the Combined Services v Champion County match.”

-Subsequent minutes make reference to playing strip which is described as white jersey and white socks but with “Combined Services stockings”.
+Subsequent minutes make reference to playing strip which is described as white jersey and white shortd but with “Combined Services stockings”.
 It would suggest that the introduction of the ‘fashion’ of players wearing their own parent union socks in 2003 went against a long held tradition that was also based in terms of recognition.

 In the 1960s the Combined Service minutes also made reference to the CS tie, a new supply they had recently purchased from TM Lewins.
 The tie was eligible to be worn by those who had played in games against incoming touring teams, the warm up matches or matches when Combined Services were abroad.
 This in essence meant that all CS matches were covered with the exception of trial matches they occasionally held – Blues v Reds.
 So again little official credence was given to matches of differing status in terms of external recognition.

 In 2014 the first official cap was introduced and after CS U23XV had defeated Oxbridge 34-29 on the 9th May 2015 the first of 23 caps were awarded.
 With the name change occurring the following year and before the annual Remembrance Match fixtures these will be (as far is known) the only Combined Services caps awarded for rugby union.
+[In 2019 a number of Combined Services caps were purchased and sent to previous Combined Services players – but the status of these caps is not know whether to be offical or honorary.]

 The Combined Services Shirt